Sorrow, selfies compete at New York's 9/11 memorial 15 years on

 "It now joins the long list of New York City tourist attractions and, for better or worse, it is one," he said.
 "Even if there was no memorial, even if they left some broken stuff there, people would visit."

-(Reporting by Gina Cherelus; Editing by Daniel Wallis and Toni Reinhold)
+(Editing by Daniel Wallis and Toni Reinhold)